sha314/Network/Docs/Data file format.md

     This includes the header too.
 5. Data should be written as column format but in special cases it can be different.

+6. Data should have maximum precision, since this is the original data.

 ## Header Informaiton
 must be written in json format